jdkato/openpdi/openpdi/meta/uof/README.md

 ## Description of standardized data

-Each row in the standardized data contains information for single officer-subject *Use of Force* incident.
+Each row in the standardized data contains information for single officer-subject `uof` incident.
 If multiple officers or subjects were involved, there will be multiple rows for the given incident.

 See [`uof/schema.json`](https://github.com/OpenPDI/openpdi/blob/master/openpdi/meta/uof/schema.json) for a summary of the available fields.